 If you call yourself a skier or a snowboarder but have not ventured outside the Alps, it is really time you considered a trip across the pond.
-Six months ago, we decided to extend our offering and we have been all over the US and Canada looking for the best possible ski holiday experiences to justify a longer journey.
+We have been all over the US and Canada looking for the best possible ski holiday experiences to justify a longer journey.
 So, what can you expect compared to Alpine skiing?

 Snow - quality and quantity.
 North American resorts benefit from more snow than European counterparts.
 In an average winter, Whistler expects over 10 metres whereas Europe's most snow-sure resorts will be delighted with 5.
 The type of snow varies too.
 Snow in Colorado and Utah is often slightly less plentiful than in Whistler but is very dry and the result is the lightest and best powder in the world.

 Locals and marketing departments are never short of superlatives to describe them, but the ski areas are not quite as extensive as their European rivals in terms of terrain, vertical drop or number of lifts.
 We have chosen the resorts that have plenty for a great week, even for expert skiers.

 The treeline in most North American resorts goes right to the top.
 As a result, visibility is never much of a problem and because sections are gladed (the trees thinned) the tree skiing can be spectacular.

 Huge pride is taken in grooming (piste bashing).
 Pistes (“trails”) are wider and the corduroy is maintained 24 hours a day.
 Even skiers who revel in the raw skiing experience of Chamonix and St Anton will find guilty pleasures carving turns on the “groomers” (we openly admit to this!)
 For the hard-core, there is variable terrain and plenty of moguls.
 The system of grades is slightly different too.
 European “red” runs are replaced by “single diamond”.
 “Black” runs are more comparable with “double diamonds” and are rarely, if ever, groomed.